PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ### Some Hints

-In our experiments, we found that somehyperparameters are important for the performance of the algorithm:
+In our experiments, we found that some hyperparameters are important for the performance of the algorithm:

-- ``obs_normlize``: Whether to normalize the observation.
+- `obs_normlize`: Whether to normalize the observation.
-- ``rew_normlize``: Whether to normalize the reward.
+- `rew_normlize`: Whether to normalize the reward.
-- ``cost_normlize``: Whether to normalize the cost.
+- `cost_normlize`: Whether to normalize the cost.

 We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
-You can check it in the ``omnisafe/configs/on_policy``.
+You can check it in the `omnisafe/configs/on_policy`.

-In experiments, we found that the ``obs_normlize=True`` always performs better than ``obs_normlize=False`` in the second-order methods.
+In experiments, we found that the `obs_normlize=True` always performs better than `obs_normlize=False` in the second-order methods.
 That means the reward would increase quicker if we normalize the observation.
-So we set ``obs_normlize=True`` in almost all the second-order methods.
+So we set `obs_normlize=True` in almost all the second-order methods.

-Importantly, we found that the ``rew_normlize=True`` not always performs better than ``rew_normlize=False``, especially in the ``SafetyHopperVelocity-v1`` and ``SafetyWalker2dVelocity`` environment.
+Importantly, we found that the `rew_normlize=True` does not always perform better than `rew_normlize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environment.

+**So, by default, we only set `obs_normlize=True` in all of OmniSafe on-policy algorithms**

 The Lagrangian method often has the phenomenon of unstable updates and easy overshoot.
-We found that the following Lagrangian multiplier parameters is suitable.
+We found that the following Lagrangian multiplier parameters are suitable.

 | Parameters | Descriptions| Values |
 | -----------| ------------| ------ |